-The former director of the NIH National Institute of Environmental Health Sciences (NIEHS), Dr. Linda Birnbaum, and top scientists in researching fluoride neurotoxicity have just released an important Op-ed highlighting mounting evidence that suggests fluoride may be hampering brain development and reducing kids’ IQ.
+The former director of the NIH National Institute of Environmental Health Sciences (NIEHS), Dr. Linda Birnbaum, and top scientists in researching fluoride neurotoxicity (Dr. Bruce Lanphear, Dr. Christine Till) have released an Important Op-ed highlighting mounting evidence that suggests fluoride may be hampering brain development and reducing kids’ IQ.

 The Op-ed is accompanied by a powerful short video on the impact of fluoride on brain development. (video below)

 “Over the past 75 years, health authorities have promoted community water fluoridation to reduce dental caries.
 Until recently, however, no studies had examined the safety of fluoride in vulnerable populations, like pregnant women and infants.
 This video describes the history of water fluoridation and new research that found fluoride is toxic to the developing brain.”

 The video was produced by Little Things Matter, a non-profit scientific organization composed of children’s environmental health professionals.

 Video Script with Hyperlinked References